Le Perthus: Geography

+Climate

+On average, Le Perthus experiences 8.6 days per year with a minimum temperature below 0 C, no days per year with a minimum temperature below -10 C, 0.1 days per year with a maximum temperature below 0 C, and 41.0 days per year with a maximum temperature above 30 C. The record high temperature was 41.6 C on 28 June 2019, while the record low temperature was -6.0 C on 9 February 2012.

 Toponymy

 The name appears as Pertusium in 1306 and as Lo Pertus in 1343.
 Its origin is from the Latin pertusum meaning an opening in the mountain.

 The name in Catalan is El Pertús.

 History

 In the early 14th century, Le Perthus was a property of the counts of Roussillon and Empúries.

 Following the Treaty of the Pyrenees in 1659, the town represented the border with Spain.

 Le Perthus first became a commune on 1 February 1837, by uniting the communes of Les Cluses and L'Albère.
 But because of too many protests from the people of those communes, they were separated on 29 November 1837.
 It was then decided many years later to make Le Perthus a commune in itself again.
 This time, small parts of territory only were taken from Les Cluses and L'Albère, and the village of Le Perthus once again became a commune on 29 April 1851.
 Municipal elections had already been organised in 1848 and quickly cancelled as it appeared that the mayor and the deputy-mayor had too many family ties with several of the municipal councillors, which is forbidden by French law.

 In the 20th century Le Perthus was the site of a camp housing Republican escapees from Spain at the end of the Spanish Civil War.